yutaplug/Aliucord/docs/forks/index.md

 - Ip fork by Serinova fixes the `/ip` command.

 - SendEmbeds fork by Serinova makes the `/embed` command work again by using directwebhook (original API died).

+- PersistSettings fork by Archimedes makes the plugin work again in 126.21 version.